Seafield Primary School

 0 comments

-Primary 6/7 have had an excellent week as we have continued to practise for our class assembly.
-On Friday morning, we discussed our learning over the week and decided that we would like to share these reflections about our learning:
+Primary 6/7 have had a wonderful week in school with lots of great learning activities.
+On Friday morning, we discussed our week in school and decided that we would like to share these thoughts about our learning:

 Green for Growth (things that we need to do to improve our learning)